iamstarkov/iamstarkov.com/2015-19-draft-renaming-experience.md

 ### npm

-npm support is great too, e.g. I got answers from Isaac Shueltz—npm’s founder. npm helped me with moving all the packages from prev account to new one.
+npm support is great too, e.g. I got answers from Isaac Shueltz—npm’s founder. npm helped me with moving all the packages from prev account to the new one.
-Obviously npm deleted previous account.
+Obviously npm deleted my previous account.

 ### Stackoverflow